Second Home Visa (KITAS)

 The applicants for a Second Home visa must complete these documents:

-1. Copy of passport with a minimum of 36 months till expiration
+1. Copy of passport with a minimum of 36 months until the expiration

 2. Letter from Sponsorship/Guarantor